PacifistJACK/Mental_health_app/README.md

 ### Backend
 - FastAPI
 - Python
-- AI/ML models for mental health evaluation
+- AI/ML logic for mental health evaluation
 - Deployed as a **Render Web Service**

 ---

 ## 🚧 Project Status

-This project is **still under development** 🚀
+🚀 **This project is still under development**

-Planned improvements include:
+Upcoming improvements:
-- Better AI analysis
+- Enhanced AI response quality
 - Mindfulness & meditation features
 - Community support system
-- Improved UI/UX
+- Better UI/UX animations
-- Security and performance optimizations
+- Security & performance optimizations

 ---

 ## 🤝 Disclaimer

 This application is **not a replacement for professional medical advice**.
-It is intended for **educational and supportive purposes only**.
+It is intended for **educational and emotional support purposes only**.

+If you are experiencing serious mental health issues, please consult a licensed mental health professional.

 ---